 Gunnison’s prairie dog populations appear less able to recover from the sylvatic plague compared to other prairie dog species (USFWS 2008).
 This may be because the species has not yet developed a resistance because the disease has not been within its range for long (about 70 years).
 For both blacktailed and white-tailed prairie dogs, partial or complete recovery has been reported for populations following reductions due to plague; however, little to no recovery to previous levels has been reported for montane Gunnison’s populations, even after long periods of time.
 The USFWS noted that it considers sylvatic plague to be the most significant factor affecting the species (USFWS 2008).

 Prepared by Patricia Valentine-Darby, Southern Plains Network Inventory and Monitoring Program, 2009.

-Series: Prairie Dogs of the American Southwest
+Part of a series of articles titled Prairie Dogs of the American Southwest.

 Last updated: June 25, 2015